yuzf-single/midjourney-proxy-admin/README.md

 - Your opinions and suggestions will be given priority consideration by us

 ## Application Project
-- [wechat-ai](https://github.com/litter-coder/wechat-ai) : A WeChat smart bot based on chatgpt-on-wechat and midjourney-proxy-plus
 - [chatgpt-web-midjourney-proxy](https://github.com/Dooy/chatgpt-web-midjourney-proxy) : chatgpt web, midjourney, gpts,tts, whisper A complete UI solution
 - [new-api](https://github.com/Calcium-Ion/new-api) : An API interface management and distribution system compatible with the Midjourney Proxy (Plus)